Safety in Relationships

 - Carry a cell phone, phone card, or money for a call in case you need to call for help.
 You should decide on the code words to use with your family so that they will know that you can't talk easily and you need help.

-- Call 911 right away if you are ever afraid that someone is person is following you or is going to hurt you.
+- Call 911 right away if you're ever afraid that someone is person is following you or is going to hurt you.

 - Keep domestic violence hotline numbers in your wallet or another secure place, or store them into your cell phone.

-What do I do if a friend tells me that he or she is in an abusive relationship?
+What should I do if a friend tells me that he or she is in an abusive relationship?